Fuller sticking with Vanderbilt football after historic kick

 Billie Jean King was among those supporting Fuller with a tweet noting more sports history had been made.

-“Congratulations to @SarahFuller_27, the women players who came before her, the athletes of women’s football, and all those working on both the sidelines and back offices for blazing trails for the next generation,” King wrote.
+''Congratulations to (at)SarahFuller-27, the women players who came before her, the athletes of women's football, and all those working on both the sidelines and back offices for blazing trails for the next generation,'' King wrote.

 Fuller said she grew up with the U.S. women's national soccer team as her role models.
 That made a tweet of support from Mia Hamm, who wrote on Twitter that she watched with her daughters as Fuller made history, also stand out amid the social media flood.